Jason Willinger

-Jason Willinger (born February 2, 1972) is an American actor, who is known for providing the voice of Robbie Sinclair in the television sitcom Dinosaurs.
+Jason Willinger is an American actor, who is known for providing the voice of Robbie Sinclair in the television sitcom Dinosaurs.
 He also provided additional voices for the film A Goofy Movie.

 Willinger has also co-starred in the 1992 film Zebrahead and guest-starred in the television sitcoms Cybill and Champs.
 In 2006, Willinger was the narrator for the reality television series Everest: Beyond the Limit and in Cesar 911.